Tarte Flambée – German Pizza Recipe (Alsatian Flammekueche & bacon)

 Instructions:

-2. Remove dough from bowl, and pour about ½ teaspoon olive oil in bowl to grease it and return ball of dough to the bowl.
-Roll it around until it has oil all over.
-Cover bowl with plastic wrap and set put in fridge for about 30 minutes while you prepare the toppings.
+3. Remove the dough from the bowl and pour about ½ tsp olive oil in bowl to grease it and return the dough to the bowl.
+Roll it around until it’s oiled all over.
+Cover the bowl with plastic wrap and put in the fridge for about 30 minutes to rest.

-4. Meanwhile, render the bacon in a frying pan, just until the fat starts to be released (do not let the bacon become crisp.)
-Remove the bacon to a paper-towel lined plate to drain the bacon fat.
+5. Meanwhile, render the bacon in a frying pan, just until the grease is released (do not let the bacon become crisp.)
+Remove the bacon to a paper-towel lined plate.

-5. Add the onions to the frying pan and sauté until soft and translucent over high-medium heat, stirring frequently.
+6. Add the onions to the frying pan and sauté until soft and translucent, stirring frequently.

-6. Snap off the tough ends of the asparagus.
-Slice asparagus stalk thinly on the diagonal.
+7. Snap the tough ends off the asparagus.
+Slice the asparagus stalks thinly on the diagonal.
 Cut the heads, lengthwise, in half.

-8. Remove dough from fridge.
-Place on parchment paper and roll out very thin.
-It should cover the whole baking sheet.
+9. Remove the dough from the fridge.
+Place on the parchment paper and roll out very thin.
+It should cover the whole cookie sheet.

-10. Bake in the hot oven, on lowest rack, for about 20 to 30 minutes or until edges are nicely browned and topping is crisp.
+11. Bake, on lowest rack, for about 20 to 30 minutes or until the edges are nicely browned and the topping is crisp.

 Notes/Hints: